open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x-SNAPSHOT/connectors/database/athena/index.md

 Find more information about [Source Identity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html#:~:text=Required%3A%20No-,SourceIdentity,-The%20source%20identity).

-- **S3 Staging Directory (optional)**: The S3 staging directory is an optional parameter.
+- **S3 Staging Directory**: The S3 staging directory is an optional parameter.
 Enter a staging directory to override the default staging directory for AWS Athena.
-- **Athena Workgroup (optional)**: The Athena workgroup is an optional parameter.
+- **Athena Workgroup**: The Athena workgroup is an optional parameter.
 If you wish to have your Athena connection related to an existing AWS workgroup add your workgroup name here.

 {% partial file="/v1.5/connectors/database/advanced-configuration.md" /%}